 - Utilize the widest possible range of information sources, including the History of Domestic Violence Summary (see Appendix 1E: History of Domestic Violence Summary), when available and request additional evidence as needed to evaluate the case and make the charging decision, in accordance with Protocol 1: Charging Decisions. - 2.
 Review the following considerations as they apply to the circumstances of the case: - a.
 History and context of violence between the parties involved (see Appendix 1E: History of Domestic Violence Summary) - b.
-Seriousness of injuries and/or level of fear expressed by the parties
+Seriousness of injuries and/or level of fear expressed by the parties - c.

-- c.
 Use of children as part of the pattern of abuse - d.
-Consequences of no intervention or less aggressive intervention on the potential lethality in the case - 3.
+Consequences of no intervention or less aggressive intervention on the potential lethality in the case - e.
+Whether in cases involving people with Limited English Proficiency (LEP) or who are Deaf or Hard of Hearing (HOH) law enforcement obtained the assistance of interpreters at the scene and in follow-up investigations to ensure accuracy of the statements of the parties or witnesses (See Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence). - 3.
 File charges that reflect all crimes committed in the case as supported by the evidence, except where considerations of victim safety, including the safety of a victim defendant would warrant otherwise. - a.
-If the defendant is engaging in a patterned use of intimidation, coercion, and violence toward the victim, file all charges that will likely result in a disposition that places controls on the defendant's behavior, holds the defendant accountable for the behavior, enhances safety of the victim, and allows for the possibility of rehabilitation, as appropriate. - b.
+If the defendant is engaging in a patterned use of intimidation, coercion, and violence toward the victim, file all charges that will likely result in a disposition that places controls on the defendant's behavior, holds the defendant accountable for the behavior, enhances safety of the victim, and allows for the possibility of rehabilitation, as appropriate. - Charging documents should include specific information about the use or attempted use of force by the defendant as well as a description of the relationship with the victim, including elements required for federal firearms prohibition. - b.
 If the defendant is a victim of ongoing domestic violence ("victim defendant"), consider whether charging the widest range of crimes or the most severe crime furthers the goal of enhancing the victim/defendant's safety or whether, given the circumstances of the case, less severe charges or no charges should be brought.

 - 4. Approach each case with an understanding that the victim may be unavailable to testify while recognizing that at the charging stage the availability of victim testimony may not be known. - a.
-Request that evidence-gathering be done in a way that minimizes dependence on the victim and maximizes the sources of evidence. - Stay alert to intimidation and coercion directed at victims to prevent participation in the prosecution process. - 5.
+Request that evidence-gathering be done in a way that minimizes dependence on the victim and maximizes the sources of evidence. - b.
+Stay alert to intimidation and coercion directed at victims to prevent participation in the prosecution process. - 5.
 In setting priorities, give precedence to those cases appearing to present the greatest risk, based on the evidence and the victim's responses to risk questions. - a.
 Prioritize cases where the offender is out of custody or gone-on-arrival (GOA) according to the same risk evaluation as in-custody cases. - b.
 Charge GOA cases within 30 days even if an interview with the suspect has not been obtained. - c.
-In those cases where the defendant is not in custody and there is high risk, if the prosecutor determines that charges should be filed, prosecutors will request a warrant.

-- 6. In evaluating cases for charging, pay particular attention to charges that may have been historically underutilized but are characteristic of domestic violence cases, such as:

-- a.
-Illegal behavior that occurs after officers arrive on the scene

-- b.
-Strangulation
+In those cases where the defendant is not in custody and there is high risk, if the prosecutor determines that charges should be filed, prosecutors will request a warrant. - 6.
+In evaluating cases for charging, pay particular attention to charges that may have been historically underutilized but are characteristic of domestic violence cases, such as: - a.
+Illegal behavior that occurs after officers arrive on the scene - b.
+Prohibited persons in possession of firearms - c.
+Strangulation - d.
+Harassment/Stalking - e.
+Terroristic threats - f.
+Sexually aggressive behavior - g.
+Pattern of harassing conduct - h.

-- c.
-Harassment/Stalking

-- d.
-Terroristic threats

-- e.
-Sexually aggressive behavior

-- f.
-Pattern of harassing conduct

-- g.
 Witness tampering

-- 7. Evaluate prior recent incidents to determine whether the offender engaged in prior criminal conduct against the same victim.
-If so, consider charging those incidents where there is sufficient evidence.

-- 8. Evaluate prior convictions to determine if they allow enhancement of the current offense with additional penalties.

-- a.
-Where possible and appropriate, use the enhancement to support more flexibility in negotiating a resolution that serves